digitalyoshixi/phla11/content/Moral Disagreement.md

 Likewise, there is widespread disagreement in [[Causality]].
 But nobody wants to doubt causation exists.

 But, moral nihilism/non-cognitivism is self-refuting when it comes to these because the position depends on facts
+### Widespread Disagreement about Widespread Disagreement (Premise 2)
+If we let the principle apply to itself, then the fact that there is widespread disagreement can be questioned aswell.
+If democratic opinion can validate a fact, then democratic rejection of democratic rejection itself can mean there is no correlation of democracy to truth aswell.
 # Realist Explanation of Disagreement
 Most moral disagreements are actually about:
 ### Non-Moral facts